Tune applications and databases for performance in Azure SQL Database and Azure SQL Managed Instance

 Query tuning and hinting

 The query optimizer in Azure SQL Database and Azure SQL Managed Instance is similar to the traditional SQL Server query optimizer.
 Most of the best practices for tuning queries and understanding the reasoning model limitations for the query optimizer also apply to Azure SQL Database and Azure SQL Managed Instance.
 If you tune queries in Azure SQL Database and Azure SQL Managed Instance, you might get the additional benefit of reducing aggregate resource demands.
-Your application might be able to run at a lower cost than an un-tuned equivalent because it can run at a lower compute size.
+Your application might be able to run at a lower cost than an untuned equivalent because it can run at a lower compute size.

 An example that is common in SQL Server and which also applies to Azure SQL Database and Azure SQL Managed Instance is how the query optimizer "sniffs" parameters.
 During compilation, the query optimizer evaluates the current value of a parameter to determine whether it can generate a more optimal query plan.
 Although this strategy often can lead to a query plan that is significantly faster than a plan compiled without known parameter values, currently it works imperfectly both in SQL Server, in Azure SQL Database, and Azure SQL Managed Instance.
-Sometimes the parameter is not sniffed, and sometimes the parameter is sniffed but the generated plan is suboptimal for the full set of parameter values in a workload.
+Sometimes the parameter isn't sniffed, and sometimes the parameter is sniffed but the generated plan is suboptimal for the full set of parameter values in a workload.
 Microsoft includes query hints (directives) so that you can specify intent more deliberately and override the default behavior of parameter sniffing.
 Often, if you use hints, you can fix cases in which the default SQL Server, Azure SQL Database, and Azure SQL Managed Instance behavior is imperfect for a specific customer workload.

 The next example demonstrates how the query processor can generate a plan that is suboptimal both for performance and resource requirements.
 This example also shows that if you use a query hint, you can reduce query run time and resource requirements for your database: